-In order to be considered, bids must be received no later than 1400h (2 p.m.)
-(Eastern Time) on the date and time indicated on the cover page to herein as the "Closing Date."
+In order to be considered, bids must be received by the date and time indicated on the cover page to herein as the "Closing Date."
 Bids received after the Closing Date will be considered non-responsive and will not be considered for contract award.
 Bids submitted by email must be submitted ONLY to the following email address:

-Email Address: ec.soumissions-bids.ec@canada.ca

-Attention: Moufid Samri

-Solicitation Number: 5000056458
+Email Address: soumissionsbids@ec.gc.ca Attention: Anthony De Flavis Solicitation Number: 5000061712